smalshus/ansible-role-journald/README.md

 `[journald_configs: <list-entry>:] path: <string>` (**default**: */etc/systemd/*)
 - load path of the journald configuration file

-When packages or local administrators need to customize the base or default configuration, they can install configuration snippets in one of the following override directories.
+When packages or local administrators need to customize the base or default configuration, they can install configuration snippets in one of the following override directories:

 | Configuration Load Path | Description |
 | --- | --- |